List of Hollyoaks characters introduced in 2005: Rob Owen

-Robert "Rob" Owen is a fictional character from the long-running Channel 4 soap opera Hollyoaks, played by David Prosho between 2005 and 2006.
+Robert "Rob" Owen, played by David Prosho, made his first appearance on 16 March 2005.

 He is Carrie Owen's estranged husband.
 He recently returned after finding out about his son Russ Owen's cancer.
 Originally ostracized from the family because he refused to believe his other son Sam Owen's innocence when he was imprisoned, Rob returned after Russ warned him that he could be at risk from cancer, and after his daughter Nicole Owen begged him to stay.
 Rob's return almost split the family again as Sam refused to accept him at first.
 He was forced to change his mind after Rob rescued him on a climbing trip when Sam was unable to scale the rock face on his own.
 When Sam realised that Rob did care for him after all, he eventually forgave him.

 After Sam confessed that he had been spiking and raping girls, Rob tried to help him run away by buying him a plane ticket.
 This caused a bit of tension between him and Carrie.
 After consoling with the family, Rob, Carrie, Nicole and Russ forced Sam to turn himself in to the police and he was sentenced for 25 years.
 Six months down the line, Sam escaped from prison and this time the effects were to be horrendous.
 He burnt down the local pub The Dog in The Pond which left several people dead (including Sam himself).
 After Nicole was bullied at school and the Owen family receiving abuse from the minority residents of Hollyoaks, Carrie decided it was the best for her and her family to move away from Hollyoaks.
 Rob, Carrie and Nicole left the village behind whilst Russ stayed in Hollyoaks, to be with his wife Mercedes McQueen.

 Jeremy Peterson

+Jeremy Peterson, played by Simon Cole, made his first appearance on 15 April 2005.
+Hailing from a wealthy, rural background, Jeremy has problems fitting into Hollyoaks Community College's halls of residence.
+On his arrival, many of his roommates believe he is related to the Royal family, which leads to many of them giving him special treatment.
+However, they eventually realise that Jeremy is just a student with an aristocratic background.

+As Jeremy's background is much different from other student residents at the halls, this often backfires on Jeremy as he finds it difficult to adapt with the others.
+He also has a naïve side to him as friend Joe Spencer (Matt Milburn) steals money and takes a credit card out in Jeremy's name.
+When Jeremy discovers the truth, with surprise, he did little and never tells Joe face to face of what he thinks of him.
+Jeremy leaves Hollyoaks to work as a computer games designer in San Francisco and left Joe a note telling him how hurt he was after his credit card scam.